OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Vendor

-A legal person (an individual developer or an organization) that owns one or several end-user Products, or provides Components for other Vendors.
+A legal person (an individual developer or an organization) that owns one or several end-user Products, or acts as a Supplier and provides Components for other Vendors.

 ### Integrator